← Back to Research

 Weeks 2–6

-Visit on a weekday and a weekend — the site experience differs significantly.
-On the first visit, focus on the apartment layout, views, ventilation, and the actual construction quality visible.
-On the second visit, check the surrounding area in detail: traffic at peak hours, distance to schools/hospitals, the social infrastructure under development.
-Pay attention to what the salesperson doesn't mention: what floor will your flat be on?
-What is the exact window view?
-Where is the podium parking entry?
+Visit on a weekday and a weekend.
+On the first visit, focus on layout, views, ventilation, and construction quality.
+On the second, check the surrounding area in detail: traffic at peak hours, school/hospital distances.
+Pay attention to what the salesperson doesn't mention.

 Checklist